A NO QUIT GUY!

 ”My mentor when I joined what was The Los Angeles Songwriters Showcase in 1985 was Sam Brown, who ten years earlier took Michael Jackson under his wing as his songwriting coach.
 For me, I got off to a solid, and serious, start under Sam's tutelage.”

-Since he began his music quest in earnest, Charlie has earned over 25 awards with the biggest of the bunch coming from the L.A.
-Music Awards, “Career Country Songwriter” (pictured above) spanning the 25 years of this Hollywood-based nation-wide competition.
+Since he began his music quest in earnest, Charlie has earned over 25 awards with the biggest of the bunch coming from the Los Angeles Music Awards - “Career Country Songwriter” award spanning the 25 years of this Hollywood-based nation-wide competition, a 'Legacy Award from the Akademia Music Society and "Christian Song of the Year" at the Hollywood Music Awards.

-He concludes: “When all is said and done, my constants first developed as a kid – writing, knack with melodies and focused determination, opened up a wonderful world for me.
+He concludes: “When all is said and done, my constants first developed as a kid – writing, a knack for words matched to melodies and focused determination, opened up a wonderful world for me.
 And it keeps getting better!”